5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 If you want to go analog, this link takes you to an Arkham-esque card graphic containing the content in Matrix Tab.
 Keep this card near all the campaign encounter sets so you are able to pick all the required sets as soon as you opened the box.

-Each one is sized at 94 x 69 mm at 300 DPI.
+Each one has pixels that could fill 94 x 69 mm at 600 DPI.
 That is +5 mm each size from a regular card game size of 89 x 64 mm to give you some bleed space to cut after printing.

-It is really small once printed though!
-But players replaying should be able to recognize the icons at least.
+Horizontal space is critical to enlarge the icons as much as possible, so scenario's name has been replaced with numbers.

 ### Encounter Set Sorting